-In-phase and quadrature data were filtered with 5 fids non-linear filter to eliminate spheric spikes which were represented as irregular spikes of large amplitude in records and high frequency noise of bird electronics.
-Simultaneously, the 30 fids low-pass filter was also applied to suppress instrumental and cultural noise.
-Filters were not able to suppress the noise completely due to irregular nature of noise.
-Shifts of 7000 In-phase and Quadrature records with amplitude of 15-20 ppm, was observed almost in all flights, especially, in mountainous areas.
+In-phase and quadrature data were filtered with 7 fids non-linear filter to eliminate spheric spikes which were represented as irregular spikes of large amplitude in records and high frequency noise of bird electronics.
+Simultaneously, the 30-60 fids low-pass filter was also applied to suppress instrumental and cultural noise.
+Due to problems in electronics of EM system, the internal noise was higher than standard 1-2 ppm and reached 3-5 ppm on all inphase and quadrature data.
+Filters were not able to supress the noise completely due to irregular nature of noise.
+Shifts of 7000 Ip and Q records, with amplitude of 15-20 ppm, was observed almost in all flights, especially, in mountainous areas.
 Shifts were edited manually where it was possible.